What does facial sculpting and contouring do?

 I don’t want to get too bogged down in the details of these procedures.
 Patients may not want to know, and I don’t want my competitors to know exactly what I’m doing, but . . . it sure seems to be working.
 With this method, I can remove about 10 cc from the entire lower face (NOT the cheekbone area, the lower cheeks only).
 Furthermore, the treated zone is broader than that with buccal fat removal.

-If you are considering facial contouring in the NYC area, you can contact my office online to request a consultation, or call my office at (212) 249-4020 to schedule an appointment.
+If you are interested in learning more about the best facial liposuction or facial contouring options for you in NYC, you can contact my office online to request a consultation, or call my office at (212) 249-4020 to schedule an appointment.